Case study

 Constraints and edge cases

 The challenge was not just building a campaign engine.
-The systems had to support rapid iteration across multiple teams without creating more engineering dependency, more coordination overhead, or brittle one-off workflows.
+The systems had to support rapid iteration across multiple teams without creating more engineering dependency, brittle one-off workflows, or hidden coordination work.

-That meant treating commercial operations like real systems work: reusable foundations, fast launch paths, and enough structure that teams could keep running experiments without rebuilding everything from scratch each time.
+That meant treating commercial operations like real systems work: reusable foundations, clear launch paths, and enough structure that teams could keep running campaigns without rebuilding the process from scratch each time.

 Operational outcome